 \textbf{Related work}: Approximate message passing (AMP) refers to a class of iterative algorithms for statistical estimation in models corresponding to dense factor graphs.
 AMP algorithms, which are obtained via Gaussian and quadratic approximations of standard message passing techniques like belief propagation, have been successfully applied to compressed sensing \cite{donoho2009,bayati2011,krzakala2012,bayati2012} and its applications in communications such as MIMO detection \cite{jeon2015optimality} and unsourced random access \cite{fengler2019sparcs}.
 Other applications of AMP include estimation in generalized linear models \cite{rangan2011,schniter2014compressive}, robust estimation \cite{donohoMest16,bradic2016robustness}, and several variants of low-rank matrix estimation \cite{rangan2012iterative,kab16MF,Deshpande2014,parkerSch2014B,barbier2016mutual,montanari2017estimation}.

 The idea of spatial coupling was introduced in the context of LDPC codes \cite{felstrom1999,lentmaier2010iterative,kudekar2011, kudekar2013,kumar2014threshold,mitchell2015}, and first used for compressed sensing in \cite{kudekar2010}.
 AMP algorithms for compressed sensing with spatially coupled matrices were first proposed by Krzakala et al.\ in \cite{krzakala2012X,krzakala2012}.
-In \cite{donoho2013}, Donoho et al.\ analyzed the state evolution recursion of a similar AMP via the potential function method, and proved that a class of spatially coupled Gaussian designs achieve the optimal information-theoretic limit for compressed sensing.
+Takeuchi et al. \cite{takeuchi2012phenomenological,Kawabata2015} proposed a method for analyzing the state evolution recursion of spatially coupled systems using a potential function defined for the uncoupled system.
+This method characterizes the fixed points of the spatially coupled state evolution in terms of the stationary points of the potential function.
+The potential function method was made rigorous by Yedla et al. in \cite{yedla2014simple}.
+In \cite{donoho2013}, Donoho et al.\ proved that a class of spatially coupled Gaussian designs achieve the optimal information-theoretic limit for compressed sensing by analyzing the spatially coupled state evolution recursion in the continuum limit.
 In a complementary work \cite{javanmard2013state}, Javanmard and Montanari proved that the mean-squared error of AMP algorithm for spatially coupled compressed sensing converges (almost surely) to the state evolution prediction in each iteration.